Background

 Pigmented purpuric dermatoses are a group of chronic cutaneous diseases of mostly unknown etiology, characterized by multiple petechial hemorrhage due to capillaritis.
-The presentation includes red to purple macules that evolve to golden-brown color with reabsorbtion of the hemosiderin.
+The presentation includes red-to-purple macules that evolve to a golden-brown color with reabsorbtion of the hemosiderin.
 Lesions usually occur bilaterally on the lower limbs but may also involve the thighs, buttocks, trunk, and arms.
-Lesions are frequently asymptomatic although they may be mildly pruritic.
+Lesions are frequently asymptomatic, though they may be mildly pruritic.
 [1]

-A number of clinical patterns of pigmented purpuric dermatoses or capillaritis are recognized that may represent different presentations of the same disorder; however, this generally does not influence the treatment or the prognosis.
+A number of clinical patterns of pigmented purpuric dermatoses or capillaritis are recognized that may represent different presentations of the same disorder; however, these differences in presentation generally do not influence the treatment or the prognosis.
 They all show a similar histologic appearance.
-Based on the clinical appearance, pigmented purpuric dermatoses are classified as follows [1]
+On the basis of clinical appearance, pigmented purpuric dermatoses are classified as follows [1] :

 -